critique-gaming/crit-boilerplate/README.md

 |`language`|`string`|Intl language override.|

 &ast;Specifying just one of `window_width` and `window_height` will assume the game's design aspect ratio (`display.width`:`display.height` from `game.project`, by default 16:9)

+## GitHub Actions

+All the GitHub Actions configured for this repository are configured to run when you push to the `dist` branch.
+If you prefer the tests always running when pushing to any branch, just remove the `branches: [dist]` line in `run-tests.yml`.

+If you plan on making your project repository private, you'll need to obtain and add a `CODECOV_TOKEN` to your secrets (in GitHub's repo settings).